What you will study

 An introduction to health and social care (K101) (60 credits), you’ll examine the experience of giving and receiving care in hospitals, clinics or GP surgeries; within the family and community; and in residential settings. undergraduate.qualification.pathways.Q18-5,module,K101,,1

-These modules can be studied in any order and together they provide an excellent start to your journey towards a qualification in health and social care.
+These modules provide an excellent start to your journey towards a qualification in health and social care.
 As you progress through your studies, you’ll return to their insights time and time again.

 Stage 2 provides a balance between study of adult care and work with children and families.
 In